 This results in motion sickness because your central nervous system keeps receiving conflicting messages from your pathways or sensory systems.
 Therefore, your brain can’t make sense of what you are doing.
 It can’t tell whether you are moving or immobile.
 It is your brain’s confused reaction to these conflicting messages that cause travel sickness.

 Motion sickness usually lasts as long as the travel.
 The moment you come to the end of your journey and stop the car, the symptoms associated with it will end.
 However, some people continue to experience the symptoms for days.

 How to Deal with Motion Sickness

 Driving while suffering from motion sickness can be hectic.
-So how do you deal with motion sickness as a driver?
+So what are ways to deal with motion sickness when driving?

 1. Keep Your Eyes at the Horizon

 It would help if you did not keep your eyes inside the car because your eyes will keep sending the message to the brain that you are immobile as the inner ear send contradicting message.